Gabriel Arias Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9 to lead MLB.

-- The Blue Jays' 3.80 team ERA ranks fourth among all MLB pitching staffs.
+- The Blue Jays have the top team ERA among all MLB pitching staffs (3.78).

-- The Blue Jays rank 20th in baseball in home runs surrendered (140 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs allowed (140 total, 1.2 per game).

-- Ryu (0-1) starts for the Blue Jays, his second this season.
+- Kikuchi tries for his 10th win when he gets the start for the Blue Jays, his 23rd of the season.
+He is 9-3 with a 3.67 ERA and 119 strikeouts in 115 1/3 innings pitched.

-- The left-hander last pitched on Tuesday against the Baltimore Orioles, when he went five innings, allowing four earned runs while giving up nine hits.
+- In his last appearance on Wednesday against the Baltimore Orioles, the lefty tossed six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.